stxan/shell/README.md

 How to compile my code??

---> Download "sem.c" and "Makefile" files to your device --> Type "make sem" into your console (be sure if they are placed in the same directory) --> Enjoy!
+--> Download "source/" directory and "Makefile" to your device --> Type "make" into your console(be sure if you are in the same directory as your files)